2023 Omloop Het Nieuwsblad (women's race)

-The 2023 Omloop Het Nieuwsblad was a road cycling one-day race that took place on 25 February 2023 in Belgium, starting in Gent and finishing in Ninove.
-It was the 18th edition of the Omloop Het Nieuwsblad for Women and the fourth event of the 2023 UCI Women's World Tour.
+The 2023 Omloop Het Nieuwsblad was the 18th edition of the women's Omloop Het Nieuwsblad road cycling one-day race that took place on 25 February, starting in Ghent and finishing in Ninove.
+It was the fourth event of the 2023 UCI Women's World Tour.

 The race was won by Belgian rider Lotte Kopecky of SD Worx in a solo finish, beating the peloton by 11 seconds.

 Route

-Running for the first time as a UCI Women's World Tour event, the course was lengthened to 132.3 km.
-Running from Gent to Ninove, the course included five cobblestone sections and eight climbs.
+Running for the first time as a UCI Women's World Tour event, the course covered 132.3 km.
+Running from Ghent to Ninove, the course included five cobblestone sections and eight climbs.

 Teams

 Twenty-four teams participated in the race, including all fifteen UCI Women's WorldTeams and nine UCI Women's Continental Teams.